MrCerealGuy/Stonecraft/doc/Manual.md

 ## Electrical power

-Most machines in technic are electrically powered.
+Most machines in Technic are electrically powered.
 To operate them it is necessary to construct an electrical power network.
 The network links together power generators and power-consuming machines, connecting them using power cables.

 There are three tiers of electrical networking: low voltage (LV), medium voltage (MV), and high voltage (HV).
 Each network must operate at a single voltage, and most electrical items are specific to a single voltage.
 Generally, the machines of higher tiers are more powerful, but consume more energy and are more expensive to build, than machines of lower tiers.
 It is normal to build networks of all three tiers, in ascending order as one progresses through the game, but it is not strictly necessary to do this.
 Building HV equipment requires some parts that can only be manufactured using electrical machines, either LV or MV, so it is not possible to build an HV network first, but it is possible to skip either LV or MV on the way to HV.